tiangolo/uwsgi-nginx-docker/README.md

 * 2018-01-14: There are now two Alpine based versions, `python2.7-alpine3.7` and `python3.6-alpine3.7`.

-* 2017-12-08: Now you can configure which port the container should listen on, using the environment variable `LISTEN_PORT`.
+* 2017-12-08: Now you can configure which port the container should listen on, using the environment variable `LISTEN_PORT` thanks to [tmshn](https://github.com/tmshn) in [this PR](https://github.com/tiangolo/uwsgi-nginx-docker/pull/16).

 * 2017-08-09: You can set a custom maximum upload file size using an environment variable `NGINX_MAX_UPLOAD`, by default it has a value of `0`, that allows unlimited upload file sizes.
 This differs from Nginx's default value of 1 MB.
 It's configured this way because that's the simplest experience a developer that is not expert in Nginx would expect.